 4. The Dubliner Irish Pub, December 2002.
 We inhabited numerous bars that year and our two favorites were the legendary Slovak Pub on Obchodna Street and this lively Irish bar on Sedlárska.
 I remember being distinctly unimpressed the first time we went to Friday night karaoke.
 The singers took themselves so seriously and were way too polished, hogging the stage with multiple performances.
 Plus every other song seemed to be Robbie Williams’ Angels!
 Happily, when Rich (my Californian flat mate) and I stood up and belted out Don’t Let Me Down by The Beatles, the audience seemed to really respond.
 In fact, we enjoyed it so much that Don’t Let Me Down Friday became a tradition.

 5. The Mask Party, February 2003.
 Winter in Bratislava heralded the beginning of party season, with people taking it in turns to host.
 There was a Cheese and Wine Party, which felt very grown up, though sophistication levels suitably plummeted for The White Trash Party, a parade of mullets, sideburns, thongs and affected southern accents.
 This early morning shot was taken at the infamous Mask Party, my handmade mask having been discarded somewhere in the apartment.
 I have long forgotten what Bagman and I were talking about, but it looks like it was an intense conversation.

-For more on my adventures in the country, take a look at My 5s from around Slovakia.
+For more on these long ago adventures, take a look at my other 5s from around Slovakia.